also known as: Köblér (HU), Kibral (CZ), Kibliyari (RU)

 Other spellings/names for Kyblyary are Kobyláry and Kibrjal.

-Kyblyary is located about 19 miles E of Uzhhorod (Ungvár).
+Kyblyary is located about nineteen miles east of Uzhhorod (Ungvár).

 Jews probably settled in Kyblyary in the early 18th century.